netxms/netxms-doc/admin/agent-management.rst

      - A list of management servers, which can execute actions on agent and change agent's config.
 Hosts listed in this parameter also have read access to the agent.
 Both IP addresses and DNS names can be used.
 Multiple servers can be specified in one line, separated by commas.
 If this parameter is used more than once, servers listed in all occurrences will have access to agent.
      - Empty list
    * - CreateCrashDumps
      - Enable (yes) or disable (no) creation of agent's crash dumps.
-Only has effect on Windows platforms.
+Windows only
      - no
    * - DataDirectory
      -
      -
    * - DailyLogFileSuffix
-     -
+     - Timestamp suffix that is used for rotation of log file.
-     -
+     - %Y%m%d
    * - DebugLevel
      - Set agent debug logging level (0 - 9).
 Value of 0 turns off debugging, 9 enables very detailed logging.
 Can also be set with command line "-D<level>" option.
      - 0